-From Calgary to Canmore, Banff to Lake Louise, find out the best restaurants, bars and hotels to visit in winter in Alberta, Canada.
+From Calgary and Canmore to Banff to Lake Louise, find out the best restaurants, bars and hotels to visit in Alberta, Canada.

 So you’re planning a trip to Alberta in Canada in the winter?
 With some of the most stunning snowy scenery on the planet, and plenty of activities to keep you busy (from ice climbing to snow tubing) there’s no doubt you’ll spend a lot of time outside.